Brick v. Biden

 Teachers in Head Start programs serve approximately 850,000 children living at or below the poverty line.

-Head Start teachers like Sandy Brick of Louisiana and Jessica Trenn of Ohio have taught kids through ever-changing COVID-19 mitigation measures.
-They have continued to serve their communities and students despite uncertainty.
-But now, they and 280,000 Americans employed by Head Start agencies find themselves the subject of new federal vaccine and mask mandates.
+Head Start teachers like Sandy Brick of Louisiana and Jessica Trenn of Ohio taught kids through ever-changing COVID-19 mitigation measures.
+They continued to serve their communities and students despite uncertainty.
+But they and 280,000 Americans employed by Head Start agencies found themselves the subject of new federal vaccine and mask mandates.

 On September 9, 2021, President Biden unveiled a comprehensive plan to vaccinate as many Americans as possible against COVID-19.
 Included as part of that plan were five federal vaccine mandates.
 President Biden proclaimed that he was fed up with the decisions of some Americans to not get vaccinated and he looked to agency emergency rulemaking and executive orders to force as many people as possible to vaccinate.

 Head Start agencies (local, largely nonprofit, or governmental providers who receive federal funding to provide Head Start services) received their mandate on Nov.
 30, 2021, when the Office of Head Start under the Department of Health and Human Services (HHS) published an “interim final rule” requiring all staff, contractors and volunteers to receive a second dose of the COVID-19 vaccine by Jan.
 31, 2022.
 It also places a universal mask mandate on all adults and children.